-1. A PEC shall consist of not more than 17 members appointed/elected within the period and under the procedure established by this Law by the subjects defined by the same Law.

-2. A respective DEC shall elect 8 PEC members by at least two thirds of the total number of its members, provided that a candidate is also supported by at least 3 members of the respective DEC elected by the CEC for a 5-year term.
-A DEC member shall not participate in the selection procedure defined in this paragraph if he/she is a family member of a candidate for membership in a respective PEC (spouse, direct ascendant or descendant relative, stepchild, sister, brother or a stepchild of a parent or child, sister, brother, or a parent of the spouse).
-A person may not be elected as a PEC member if he/she was appointed in the last general elections as a member of an election commission of any level by a party.

-3. Eight members of a PEC set up in a foreign state shall be elected by the CEC under the procedure established by this article and Article 25 of this Law.

-4. Nine members of a PEC shall be appointed by the respective parties under the procedure established by Article 13 of this Law.

-5. A legally competent citizen of Georgia from the age of 18, who meets the requirements defined by this Law, may be elected/appointed as a member of a PEC.
+- 1. A PEC shall consist of not more than 17 members appointed/elected within the period and under the procedure established by this Law by the subjects defined by the same Law. - 2.
+A respective DEC shall elect 8 PEC members, including the head officers of the aforementioned PEC, by at least two thirds of the total number of its members, provided that a candidate is also supported by at least 3 members of the respective DEC elected by the CEC for a 5-year term.
+A DEC member shall not participate in the selection procedure defined in this paragraph if he/she is a family member of a candidate for membership in a respective PEC (spouse, direct ascendant or descendant relative, stepchild, sister, brother or a stepchild of a parent or child, sister, brother, or a parent of the spouse). - 3.
+Eight members of a PEC set up in a foreign state, including the head officers of the aforementioned PEC, shall be elected by the CEC under the procedure established by this article and Articles 25 and 25 of this Law. - 4.
+Nine members of a PEC shall be appointed by the respective parties under the procedure established by Article 13 of this Law. - 5.
+A legally competent citizen of Georgia from the age of 18, who meets the requirements determined by this Law and who has a certificate of a PEC member, except as provided for by paragraphs $5^1$ and $5^2$ of this article, may be elected, and appointed by an authorised party as a member of a PEC. - 5.
+A certificate of a PEC member shall not be required for: - a) a person holding a certificate of an Electoral Administration officer; - b) a person holding a certificate of a head of a PEC;